Fastest growth in 50 years: NZ population just shy of 4.7 million

 There were no changes to the number of South Island or Māori electorates.

 Where the new seat will go will be determined by a separate Representation Commission by April next year.
-After the last census an extra seat was added in Auckland with the Waitakere electoral being dissolved and new ones created in Kelston and Upper Harbour.
+After the last census an extra seat was added in Auckland with the Waitakere electorate being dissolved and new ones created in Kelston and Upper Harbour.

 About a third of electorates will see their boundaries redrawn due to population shifts.